orlof/dcpu-admiral/README.md

       used only when Admiral executes floppy commands.
 Floppy commands will overwrite the buffer area completely.
     </p>
     <p>
-      Given address should be in the range 0 thru 65535, or $0000 thru $FFFF.
+      Given address should be in the range 0 thru 65535, or 0x0000 thru 0xFFFF.
 If the given address is outside these limits, Admiral will use LSW as address.
     </p>
     <p>